 Our Access Audits set out clear recommendations with priority ratings and costs, to enable you to plan and budget for necessary adjustive works.

-Unlike many of our competitors, we focus on reasonable adjustments, as is required by the Equality Act, thus avoiding unnecessary and costly measures, which we often see in Audits prepared by less experienced and unqualified auditors.
+Unlike many of our competitors, we focus on reasonable adjustments, as is required by the Equality Act 2010, thus avoiding unnecessary and costly measures, which we often see in Audits prepared by less experienced and unqualified auditors.

 The Disability Discrimination Act came into force in 1996 and made it illegal to discriminate against a disabled person for reasons related to his or her disability.
 This covered the fields of employment, service provision, transport and education.
 The DDA required employers, service providers and education providers to make reasonable adjustments to avoid discrimination.

 The Equality Act 2010 brought together all anti-discrimination legislation into one Act and covers disability, race, gender, religious, sex and age discrimination and supersedes the DDA, but the requirements remain much the same.